 Every year, CityLab covers the most pressing challenges that cities face around the world.
-In 2017, topics included combatting terrorism and the refugee crisis; climate change; economic inclusion and social cohesion; issues surrounding mass transit; and sustainability.
+In 2018, topics included investing in broadly shared opportunity; strengthening education; rethinking the social contract; transportation and urban mobility; and how the arts can bolster economic growth.

 CityLab is part of the American Cities Initiative, a suite of investments that empower cities to generate innovation and advance policy that moves the nation forward.